xanderlent/intel-npu-highlevel-rpms/README.md

       - rust-rayon-cond
       - rust-spm\_precompiled
       - rust-unicode-normalization-alignments
-    - safetensors (see above)
+    - python-safetensors (see above)
-  - pyroma (only required for +dev on intel-npu-acceleration-library)
+  - python-pyroma (only required for +dev on intel-npu-acceleration-library)
-  - sphinx-book-theme (only required for +dev on intel-npu-acceleration-library)
+  - python-sphinx-book-theme (only required for +dev on intel-npu-acceleration-library)
-    - ablog
+    - python-ablog
-      - sphinx-automodapi
+      - python-sphinx-automodapi
-    - sphinx-examples
+    - python-sphinx-examples
-    - sphinx-thebe
+    - python-sphinx-thebe
-    - sphinx-togglebutton
+    - python-sphinx-togglebutton
-    - sphinxcontrib-youtube
+    - python-sphinxcontrib-youtube

 ### Revived orphaned deps of rust-criterion from F40